gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ```
 grep -q "^PasswordAuthentication" /etc/ssh/sshd_config && sed -i 's/^PasswordAuthentication.*/PasswordAuthentication no/g' /etc/ssh/sshd_config || echo "PasswordAuthentication no" >> /etc/ssh/sshd_config
 ```
 This command changes the sshd_config file in the ssh folder and sets the PasswordAuthentication to 'no'.
 You can also do this manually with the help of nano.
-Just navigate to the directory, open the file sshd_config and set 'PasswordAuthentication no'
+Just navigate to the directory, open the file sshd_config and set 'PasswordAuthentication no'.
 ```
 systemctl restart sshd
 ```